Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 Mechanisms of Ventricular Arrhythmias

 Sudden cardiac arrest due to ventricular arrhythmias, with an estimated annual incidence of 300,000-350,000 events, is a condition with significant implications for public health, accounting for 50 percent of all cardiovascular deaths in the United States.
 A cornerstone of this program is the Oregon Sudden Unexpected Death Study (Oregon SUDS), the largest community-based (population approximately one million residents) comprehensive evaluation of its kind.
 Established in 2002 and currently funded by the National Heart, Lung, and Blood Institute and the American Heart Association, this ongoing multidisciplinary study uses a population-based case-control design.
 The Oregon SUDS continues to yield information about novel clinical, genetic and biochemical pathways involved in the genesis of ventricular arrhythmias, with the goals of enhancing the methods of preventing and managing sudden cardiac arrest and of advancing the understanding of the mechanisms of pulseless electrical activity and ventricular fibrillation.
+As of 2015, the Oregon SUDS has been expanded to include Ventura County, CA (pop.
+850,000) under the umbrella of the PRESTO Network.

 Selected findings from this study: